pcurry/gaia/README.md

 specifically: stars with Bayer and/or Flamsteed Designations but no matching entries in DR3 (based on queries made in SIMBAD and cross-checking to remove cases where binary systems had separate entries in Gaia DR3 and/or DR2)

+mostly these are stars which are too bright for Gaia / saturated the detector, while some (~40) appear in DR1 and/or DR2 but not DR3

+minor exception: Procyon B - dim white dwarf which was not in any Gaia dataset (presumably due to proximity to the bright star Procyon A)

 includes parallax, gal-lon, gal-lat, parallax and spectral type from SIMBAD

-mostly these are stars which are too bright for Gaia / saturated the detector some (~40) appear in DR1 and/or DR2 but not DR3

-minor exception: Procyon B - dim white dwarf which was not in any Gaia dataset (presumably due to proximity to the bright star Procyon A)

 minor exception: Beta Phoenicis - used parallax value of 17.63 mas instead of 0.12 mas (which is the value in SIMBAD)